AppsFlyerSDK/appsflyer-android-adrevenue-sample-app/README.md

 # AppsFlyer AdRevenue Android Sample App

-Android sample app which demonstrate the usage of Appsflyer AdRevenue - SDK connector that enables the ad networks to report ad revenue using impression-level granularity.
+This repository contains an Android sample app which demonstrate the usage of **Appsflyer AdRevenue**:
+A SDK connector enabling the ad networks to report ad revenue using impression-level granularity.
-This repository gives you sample app to get you started easily with AdRevenue Generic connector, and how to integrate it with AdMob and IronSource.
+The sample app will an easy start with AdRevenue Generic connector, and integration with AdMob and IronSource.

 ## Acknowledgements